bartawil/TLV-flights-Web-Server/README.md

 - **Description**: Returns a pair of flights (one departing from Israel and one arriving in Israel) that someone can take for a quick getaway.
 If no such flights are found, returns an empty object.
 - **Response Example**: `{ "departure": "LX2526", "arrival": "LX257" }` or `{}`

+## Caching Strategy

+To improve performance and reduce the load on the external API, a caching mechanism is used for storing flight data.
+The cache is refreshed every 5 minutes.
+Here’s why a 5-minute TTL (Time-To-Live) was chosen:

+- **Data Freshness**: The external API updates every 15 minutes.
+A 5-minute TTL ensures that the cached data is sufficiently fresh, providing users with relatively up-to-date information while avoiding stale data.
+- **Efficiency and Resource Usage**: A 5-minute TTL strikes a balance between data freshness and efficient use of server and network resources.
+It helps in reducing the frequency of API calls and processing overhead compared to a shorter TTL.
+- **Handling Timing Issues**: A TTL of 5 minutes provides a buffer to handle potential timing issues and delays in data availability, ensuring that the cache is updated regularly but not excessively.
+By using a 5-minute TTL, we ensure that users receive reasonably current flight information while minimizing the impact on server performance and external API usage

 ## Requirements

 - **Language**: Node.js